-The revolver is now in its normal carrying condition -- hammer and trigger fully forward and transfer bar lowered out of firing position.
+The revolver is now in its normal carrying condition - hammer and trigger fully forward and transfer bar lowered out of firing position.

 CAUTION: The hammer must be carefully eased fully forward before the hammer is drawn back to the full-cock position for the first shot.
-The hammer should be drawn with a firm positive motion to the fullcock position for each shot, thus actuating the working parts for indexing.
-Unless this procedure is followed in any single-action complete indexing.
+The hammer should be drawn with a firm positive motion to the full-cock position for each shot, thus actuating the working parts for complete indexing.
 Unless this procedure is followed in any single-action revolver, the cylinder is apt to be out of index when fired.